Bank of America executive sees consumer unit's efficiency ratio flat to down

 The unit’s efficiency ratio fell to 49.6 percent in the first quarter of this year, compared to 51.5 percent for full-year 2017 and 61.1 percent in full-year 2014.

-The company earlier this year launched an artificial intelligence-based digital banking app and plans to renovate 1,500 of its branches to include more automation.
+The company earlier this year launched an artificial intelligence-based virtual assistant and plans to renovate 1,500 of its branches to include more automation.
 Athanasia said higher volume through the Zelle digital payment system launched in July 2017 would also help continue to improve costs.

 Athanasia also noted that consumers have been spending more and “levering up” following the U.S. tax code overhaul in December, and that Bank of America has been monitoring the borrowing of its clients across other banks but so far has not seen any issues in terms of credit quality.